HairongWu/Auto-X-Industry/engine/README.md

 2. The camera sends the camera status info. and recognition results to Eclipse Ditto at a fixed interval

 ###  Pixhawk 4 and RP Pi 4B

+This demo simulates the following industrial scenarios:
+1. Schedule the drone to autonomously collect images of specified objects at some specified places.
+2. Exchange drone status with Eclipse Ditto during the flight
+3. Upload the collected images to Eclipse Ditto when drone goes home

+###  Android Robot

 ## References